-Acceptance test library
+Acceptance test library resources

 The Acceptance test library (ATL) is an X++ test library that offers the following benefits: